January 6-9, 2022

 - set up your own short Zoom call before or after the daily session to talk further about your reflections

-- text each other after you’ve read the day’s Scripture, for support and encouragement
+- text each other after you’ve read the day’s Scripture

-- connect during the weekend before and the weekend after the retreat, to prepare and plan next steps to continue praying together
+- connect during the weekend before and the weekend after the retreat, to prepare or plan next steps to continue praying together

 You could also make the retreat together with your spouse, partner, or roommate.